asbpintu/Covid-19-Outbreak-Prediction-World-data-and-INDIA-data-/README.md

 * But according to total COVID-19 deaths Brazil is the second country, and India is Third.

-==The data collected from the beginning of the coronavirus outbreak up until April 2022, but please note that the results may change in future.==
+== The data collected from the beginning of the coronavirus outbreak up until April 2022, but please note that the results may change in future. ==